shanetrimbur/tech-services/src/data/post/blockchain-food-supply-chain.md

 ---

 The modern food supply chain has created a paradox: while we have more food choices than ever before, we've become increasingly dependent on processed foods with preservatives.
-This dependency isn't just a matter of convenience--it's deeply rooted in the inefficiencies of our current supply chain infrastructure.
+This wasteful dependency isn't just a matter of convenience--it's deeply rooted in the inefficiencies of our current supply chain infrastructure.
 Let's explore how blockchain technology could fundamentally transform this landscape.

 ## The Current State of Food Supply Chains